openscope/openscope/documentation/airport-guides/engm.md

 Oslo Gardermoen Airport
 237,618 annual operations

-located 35km Northeast of Oslo, Gardermoen is the main international airport in Norway and the second busiest in Scandinavia.
-The airport has two parallel runways (01-19) used simultaneously; Usually 01L is used for departures while 01R is used for arrivals.
+Located 35km Northeast of Oslo, Gardermoen is the main international airport in Norway and the second busiest in Scandinavia.
+The airport has two parallel runways (01-19) used simultaneously; usually 01L is used for departures while 01R is used for arrivals.

 #### ENTO
 Torp Sandefjord Airport